I thought I knew fear, but I didn’t. Not until last night when my daughter, Sienna, was choking.

 I sat frozen throughout.
 Helpless.
 Elaine broke down and would break down periodically over the next few hours.
 I think I cried a little, but mostly I was in shock.

 Sienna was fine once she stopped crying.
-It was like nothing had happened for her.
+It was like nothing had happened to her.
 She was right back to smiling and laughing and babbling.

 My little girl was choking and it didn’t even occur to me to get her out of her highchair.
 I was too scared and stunned.
 I just yelled for help.
 I didn’t know what to do.
 I can’t shake this feeling that if we’d been alone, she might have died.
 I can’t stop blaming myself.